 Hiking to the top of Mont Larose in Montcalm in the Laurentians has been on my list for a long time!
-There are so many trails to discover in this region that I haven’t explore enough yet and Mont Larose seemed like a not-too-complicated short hike not too far from home.
+There are so many trails to discover in this region that I haven’t explore enough yet and Mont Larose seemed like a not-too-complicated short hike to do not too far from my home.

 But in fact, the trail network in the Montcalm area includes more than Mont Larose!
 There are three trails there, which together can provide a hike of approximately 13 kilometres.
-Once I arrived at the small parking lot along Chemin Larose, I decided that I would hike these three trails, the perfect way to enjoy of this beautiful sunny Saturday in the Laurentians mountains.
+Once I arrived at the small parking lot along Chemin Larose, I decided that I would hike these three trails, the perfect way to enjoy this beautiful sunny Saturday in the Laurentians mountains.

 The first trail is about 1.2 km and goes directly to the top of Mont Larose.
 And from the first few metres, I realized that it wouldn’t necessarily be a “not-too-complicated” hike as I expected.
 The climb up the mountain is quite steep and the trail offers little opportunity to catch your breath.